 At those tracks where the various shortcomings of the FW41 weren't as noticeable - and these were few and far between – Lance briefly shone, passing Alonso on the final lap to take 9th in Baku - scene of his debut season heroics - and leading Sirotkin home at Monza for the Grove outfit's only double-points finish of the year.

 All-in-all however, Lance didn't impress, especially his one-lap pace in qualifying.
-Nonetheless, with the aid of his billionaire father he heads to Racing Point - or whatever it is to be called - to partner Perez in 2019.
+Nonetheless, with the aid of his billionaire father for 2019 he headed to Racing Point to partner Sergio Perez.

-The Mexican will be an entirely different kettle of fish compared to both Massa and Sirotkin, and it will be interesting to see how both react, what with Perez still seeking to attract a big team yet not wanting to blot his copybook with his new bosses, while Lance has to prove that his father isn't wasting his money.
+The Mexican would be an entirely different kettle of fish compared to both Massa and Sirotkin, and it would be interesting to see how both reacted to one another, what with Perez still seeking to attract a big team yet not wanting to blot his copybook with his new bosses, while Lance had to prove that his father wasn't wasting his money.